danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   - "The Code-Adjacent Power of AI"
 ---

 I maintain a small Rails app to power cookie-free page analytics, and search on this blog.
 It's been chugging along for about five years.
-Like many solo side projects, it grew over time, and quietly accumulated tech debt I've never had time to dig into.
+Like many solo side projects, it grew over time, and quietly accumulated tech debt.
 Then I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Skill that walks a Rails codebase and produces a structured audit report against Thoughtbot's best practices.

 This post walks through a few of the findings the audit caught, and a workflow I developed to turn the markdown report into prioritized GitHub issues so improvements can be tackled one at a time.